Little Horsted Church of England Primary School

 East Sussex Agreed Syllabus 2022-2027RE statement of entitlement for church schools

-This year, Faith Council will meet every other Thursday.
+This year, our Leading Lights will meet every other Thursday.

-At our school, the Faith Council helps to nurture our Christian ethos and strengthen the spiritual life of our community.
+At our school, our Leading Lights play an important role in nurturing our Christian ethos and enriching the spiritual life of our community.

-By working closely with our local church, the council supports collective worship, develops meaningful reflection spaces, and explores the Christian values that guide us each day.
-Together with the church, we are committed to making a positive difference in our local area—through acts of service, community projects, and helping those in need.
+Working closely with our local church, the group helps to support collective worship, create purposeful reflection spaces, and explore the Christian values that shape our daily lives.
+Together with the church, we aim to make a positive impact in our local area through acts of service, community projects, and supporting those in need.

-We believe that spirituality is an important part of every child’s growth, encouraging them to reflect, ask big questions and understand how their faith can inspire kindness, responsibility, and a desire to improve the world around them.
+We believe that spirituality is a vital part of every child’s development - encouraging them to reflect, ask big questions, and understand how their faith or values can inspire kindness, responsibility, and a desire to make the world around them a better place.